 Sign-up to get the latest stories on the most amazing destinations and travel experiences from Quasar Expeditions.

-The cabins on our Galapagos yachts are comparable to, and in most cases better than, what you will find in Galapagos hotels.
+The cabins on our Galapagos cruise are comparable to, and in most cases better than, what you will find in Galapagos hotels.
 You have your own private bathroom with shower and your cabin is cleaned at least twice daily.
 We also have many comfortable indoor and outdoor spaces under shade and the yachts are air conditioned.
 The main saloon, where your guide gives presentations on the next day’s activity each evening, provides a relaxing environment to spent time with family and friends with a full entertainment center.
 Our onboard boutique offers both necessities and souvenirs.
 We always receive excellent comments about our dining experience (all meals are included) and you can enjoy your meals in the dining room or al fresco.
 Happy hour is always a highlight from our sky lounge bar as you watch the sun set on a new location every night, often accompanied by leaping dolphins and rays.
-Did I mention that each of our yachts has a sizable Jacuzzi with sun deck?
+Did I mention that each of our Galapagos luxury cruise yachts has a sizable Jacuzzi with sun deck?

 You will have a full crew onboard to serve you at all times; this not only includes the Captain and his staff, but your own cruise director, a chef with kitchen staff, dinghy drivers, cabin staff to clean and finally your top notch Galapagos National Park Guide.
 Here are just a few things our passengers had to say about our crew: